The distribution of solutions to xy = N mod a with an application to factoring integers: Introduction

 Let $\gcd(a,N)=1$.
 A classic application of Kloosterman sums shows that the points $(x,y) \mod a$ satisfying $xy = N \mod a$ become uniformly distributed in the square of side length $a$ as $a \to \infty$.
 In this paper we investigate an application of this fact to the problem of factoring integers.
 We give a new method to factor the integer $N$ which beats trial division, and prove that it runs in time $O(N^{1/3+\epsilon})$.

-While the complexity of our method is not exciting, considering the existence of several probabalistic sub-exponential factoring algorithms, the runtime here is provable and does compete favourably with the best known provable factoring algorithm, Pollard-Strassen, which only runs in time $O(N^{1/4+\epsilon})$.
+While the complexity of our method is not exciting, considering the existence of several probabilistic sub-exponential factoring algorithms, the runtime here is provable and does compete favourably with the best known provable factoring algorithm, Pollard-Strassen, which only runs in time $O(N^{1/4+\epsilon})$.
 Shank's class group method runs in time $O(N^{1/5+\epsilon})$ assuming the GRH.
-The algorithm is described in Section~\ref{sec:algorithm}.
+Our algorithm is described in Section~\ref{sec:algorithm}.

 Furthermore, proving this runtime requires understanding the finer distribution of solutions to $xy = N \mod a$, and our results in this regards are interesting in their own right.
 We discuss the problem on uniform distribution in Sections~\ref{sec:dist} and~\ref{sec:moment}.